Responsibilities of Regulated Health Professionals

 - Participate in the Quality Assurance (QA) Program before the end of November.
-(The first time you participate you will ideally begin within three months of your date of initial registration, or before the end of November at the latest).
+(The first time you participate you will ideally begin within two months of your date of initial registration, or before the end of November at the latest).

 Your other ongoing professional obligations include:

 - Abiding by the Professional Practice Standards for Registered Psychotherapists and Code of Ethics.